The nearest airports to Skopelos are Skiathos, Volos, Thessaloniki and Athens.

 **Please note**: We endeavour to keep this page up to date, but cannot guarantee the accuracy of the information as schedules can change at the last minute!

 From Skiathos, there are regular boats to Glossa (Skopelos), the closest port to the house.

 From Volos, there are two to four boats per day in the summer.

-In general, ensure you check the times of the boats and that they work with your flight, as they can be quite sporadic at times.
+In general, ensure you check the times of the boats and that they work with your flight, as at times they can be quite sporadic.
 Bear in mind that Skopelos has two ports: Glossa (the most convenient to get to the house) and Skopelos (at the other end of the island, but a good option to remember).